 About the Author(s)

-Historian Frank W. Brecher is a former career senior officer of the U.S. Foreign Service.
-He lives in New York.
+The late Frank W. Brecher was a historian and former career senior officer of the U.S. Foreign Service.
+He lived in New York.

 Frank W. Brecher

 Format: softcover (6 x 9)

 One.
 Secretary of State George C. Marshall’s Losing Battles Against President Harry S Truman’s Palestine Policy, January–June 1948 5

 Two.
 James G. McDonald’s Unusual Path to Appointment as America’s First Representative in Israel 33

 Three.
 Truman Speaks Off-the-Record on Palestine to the State Department, July 1947–June 1948 41

 Four.
 U.S. Policy Toward Israel and the Arab States, June–August